 Moving a family or individual into an empty apartment after a period of homelessness does not take them very far from homelessness.
 Moving into is expensive and stressful for anyone, but especially for those who have experienced homelessness.
 Our program makes it possible for clients to establish a safe and secure new household, while also helping restore their dignity and self-sufficiency.
 The Sharehouse helps turn housing into homes by providing the most basic necessities such as beds, linens, and dishes.

-In 2013, working with approximately 60 member agencies throughout King County, we helped 2,342 people (including 954 children under 18) establish 1,166 new households.
+Last year, working with approximately 50 member agencies throughout King County, we helped 2,342 people (including 954 children under 18) establish 1,166 new households.
 In doing so, we also kept more than 20,000 items donated by community members and local businesses out of our area landfills.

 The basic necessities provided by the Sharehouse are critically important for families and individuals who are working hard to reclaim their lives.
 As one recipient said, “I wanted to tell you that you make a positive difference in people’s lives.
 I can’t express enough how this has helped us in rebuilding and giving more a sense of home.
 So here’s a big thank you from my heart to your efforts and resilience to change the world one needy person at a time.”